googleapis/google-cloud-cpp/google/cloud/bigtable/quickstart/README.md

 some experience as a C++ developer and that you have a working C++ toolchain (compiler, linker, etc.) installed on your platform.

+## Before you begin

+To run the quickstart examples you will need a working Google Cloud Platform (GCP) project, as well as a Cloud Bigtable instance and table.
+The [Cloud Bigtable quickstart][bigtable-quickstart] covers the necessary steps in detail.
+Make a note of the GCP project id, the instance id, and the table id as you will need them below.

 ## Configuring authentication for the C++ Client Library

 Like most Google Cloud Platform (GCP) services, Cloud Bigtable requires that